 How Many Types Of Blockchain

 A blockchain network can be built in a variety of ways.
-They can be public, private, permissioned or constructed by a group of people called consortium.
+They can be public, private, permissioned, or constructed by a group of people called a consortium.
 These networks are the backbone of every Blockchain Development Company, enabling secure, transparent, and decentralized systems for various applications.

 Types of Blockchain Networks

 Blockchain has been around for a while now.
 And while there are many enthusiasts who try to make a career in the field, only a few make it to a full-time role.
 Why?
 Because while many might grab some fundamental knowledge and start their journey, they lack a recognizable and one of the top blockchain certification training which is accredited by industry professionals under their name.
 Blockchain Development Services are in high demand as this technology can be classified into three categories.
-And as Blockchain Enhances Apps, its integration across various industries continues to grow, making certified expertise even more valuable.
+As Blockchain Enhances Apps, its integration across various industries continues to grow, making certified expertise even more valuable.

 There are Three Types of Blockchain